-Red Hat OpenShift Container Platform is a Platform as a Service (PaaS) that provides developers and IT organizations with a cloud application platform for deploying new applications on secure, scalable resources with minimal configuration and management overhead.
+Red Hat OpenShift Container Platform provides developers and IT organizations with a cloud application platform for deploying new applications on secure, scalable resources with minimal configuration and management overhead.
 OpenShift Container Platform supports a wide selection of programming languages and frameworks, such as Java, Ruby, and PHP.

-Built on Red Hat Enterprise Linux and Google Kubernetes, OpenShift Container Platform provides a secure and scalable multi-tenant operating system for today’s enterprise-class applications, while providing integrated application runtimes and libraries.
-OpenShift Container Platform brings the OpenShift PaaS platform to customer data centers, enabling organizations to implement a private PaaS that meets security, privacy, compliance, and governance requirements.
+Built on Red Hat Enterprise Linux and Kubernetes, OpenShift Container Platform provides a secure and scalable multi-tenant operating system for today’s enterprise-class applications, while providing integrated application runtimes and libraries.
+OpenShift Container Platform enables organizations to meet security, privacy, compliance, and governance requirements.

 Red Hat OpenShift Container Platform version 3.3 (RHBA-2016:1933) is now available.
 This release is based on OpenShift Origin 1.3.
 New features, changes, bug fixes, and known issues that pertain to OpenShift Container Platform 3.3 are included in this topic.

 OpenShift Enterprise is now officially known as OpenShift Container Platform starting with version 3.3.
 It is the same product in every way; only the name has been changed.
 The product itself (code, CLI, web console) has been updated starting with version 3.3 to reflect this new name, as has the documentation.